SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 Measuring the forces acting on a trampolinist.

 For this experiment it will be assumed that the trampolinist is only moving in the vertical direction.
-For consistency, and for ease of understanding, the trampolinists weight has been added on to the Force charts.
+For consistency, and for ease of understanding, the trampolinist's weight has been added on to the Force charts.

 Fix Vertigo onto the waist of the trampolinist – it is important that Vertigo is not landed on whilst jumping
-* Turn vertigo on and stay still for 30 seconds
+* Turn vertigo on and keep it still for 30 seconds
 * Press the log button
 * Begin jumping
 * Once finished, press the log button again to end the data capture.
 * Wait until Vertigo’s LED lights stop flashing

-The following scripts need to be downloaded into the same folder
+The following [Scripts](tramp_scripts.zip) need to be downloaded into the same folder
-* Open matlab and run the script ‘Trampoline_lesson_1]
+* Open matlab and run the script Trampoline_lesson_1

 After a short time, a graph will appear.
+# NB
-#NB – The data used here is not from a trampoline but the scripts have been written for this purpose.
+he data used here is not from a trampoline but the scripts have been written for this purpose.

 ![](tramp0.jpg)